-Whether you should apply for the UK Skilled Worker visa or the newer Scale-up visa will depend on a number of factors, including the salary you have been offered, if your UK sponsoring employer is in a phase of rapid growth, and your long-term plans.
-In many ways, the Skilled Worker visa and the Scale-up visa are very similar, but they do have some important differences in terms of qualification criteria and conditions.
-In this article, we will help you decide whether to apply for the Skilled Worker visa or the Scale-up visa.
+Whether you should apply for the UK Skilled Worker visa or the newer UK Scale-up visa will depend on a number of factors, including the salary you have been offered, if your UK sponsoring employer is in a phase of rapid growth, and your long-term plans.
+In many ways, the Skilled Worker visa and the Scale-up worker visa are very similar, but they do have some important differences in terms of qualification criteria and conditions.
+In this article, we will help you decide whether to apply for the Skilled Worker visa or the Scale-up worker visa.

-The Skilled Worker visa and the Scale-up visa are both points-based system (PBS) visas that allow overseas nationals with a job offer from a UK-licenced sponsoring employer, sufficient skills, and who meet the minimum salary requirements to work in the UK.
+The UK Skilled Worker visa and the UK Scale-up visa are both points-based system (PBS) visas that allow overseas nationals with a job offer from a UK-licenced sponsoring employer, sufficient skills, and who meet the minimum salary requirements to work in the UK.

 - Require applicants to have a Certificate of Sponsorship (CoS) from an employer with a sponsor licence

 - Require applicants to have an eligible job

 - Require applicants to have at least £1,270 in savings to support themselves on arrival in the UK.

 - Require applicants to meet the same English language requirement (level B1 on the Common European Framework of Reference for Languages (CEFR) scale)